josdem/hugo/content/techtalk/spring/spring_boot_bootstrap.md

 }
 ```

+For a complete setup instructions about this great plugin, please go [here](https://github.com/craigburke/bower-installer-gradle).
 Next, we are going to add header and footer to a simple html page using [navbar](https://v4-alpha.getbootstrap.com/components/navbar/) component.

 **Header**